SHP-Robotics/SHPLib/docs/README.md

 This documentation contains sections for both FTC and FRC alongside explanations for advanced robot control concepts.

-!> It's important that you understand how different utility classes work before using them.
-Having a strong knowledge of control concepts before using their classes will avoid any confusion or issues further down the line.
+!> It's important that you understand how different SHPLib/WPILib classes work before using them.
+Having a strong understanding of control concepts before using their respective classes will avoid any confusion or issues further down the line.

 ## FTC